duracell80/ArgonOne-Radio/README.md

-# Argon One Case Intenret Radio
+# Argon One Case Internet Radio

 A script to turn the ArgonOne Raspberry Pi Case into a headless internet radio.
 The power button is reconfigured to provide "skip to next station" upon double press.
 MPD is used to auto play stations from one default playlist.